joblib/joblib/README.rst

 **Transparent and fast disk-caching of output value:** a memoize or make-like functionality for Python functions that works well for arbitrary Python objects, including very large numpy arrays.

-Separate persistence and flow-execution logic from domain logic or algorithmic code by writing the operations as a set of steps with well-defined inputs and outputs: Python functions.
+This separates persistence and flow-execution logic from domain logic or algorithmic code by writing the operations as a set of steps with well-defined inputs and outputs: Python functions.
 Joblib can save their computation to disk and rerun it only if necessary:

 .. code-block:: python